-For sale Ted Klum Focustone Precision 7* (.105), tenor saxophone mouthpiece, little used, clean and original, excellent condition.
+For sale Ted Klum Focustone Precision 7* (.105), tenor saxophone mouthpiece, used sporadically for two years, clean and original, excellent condition.
 This Ted Klum Focustone Precision mouthpiece plays great on darker side with some edge on top.
 Some payers prefer Precision model over Handcrafted model.
 Comes without ligature & cap.
 Continue reading

 For sale Otto Link Florida, lost wax copy by Norberto in Brazil and then hand faced by Ted Klum, tenor saxophone mouthpiece, tip opening .109 (8).
 This one plays just as any Otto Link Florida does, but a little bit brighter than my original FL Link no USA 8* (.115).
 It has huge and powerful sound and it is in a great condition, clean bite-plate, rails and facing.
 Comes without ligature & cap.
 Worldwide shipping from Zagreb (EU) with PayPal payment.
 Ask for the price.
 Pictures

 Saxophone Mouthpiece Refacers & Makers

 My favourite saxophone mouthpiece refacers & makers: Sebastian Knox, Phil Engleman “Phil-Tone”, Brian Powell, Robert Scott.